hAkselS/FKW_detector/instructions/START_ON_BOOT.md

 ```
 TODO: this need testing!!!

-# 2. Reload the Daemon, enable save-whales
+# 2. Reload the daemon, enable save-whales
 remove parens if not necessary(
 Move to systemd user directory